serpent-os/serpentos.com/content/blog/ready-set-go.md

 the challenge.
 Rather, we've cracked on with implementing the proto-infrastructure and will be deploying it within *days*.

 Let's do this.

+--

+You can discuss this post over on our [forums](https://forums.serpentos.com/d/30-ready-set-go)